realprogrammer5000/SlipstreamVPN/tos.md

 <ul>
 <li>With most free VPNs, your data is the product. (“If you’re not at the table, you’re on the menu”)</li>
 <li>Servers cost money (<a href="https://www.reddit.com/r/webdev/comments/89ff8l/why_is_aws_so_outrageously_expensive/">especially ones that use a lot of bandwidth</a> like VPNs).
 Most providers are forced to charge money to recover the cost of hosting the VPN.</li>
 <li>We have a free plan because we make enough money from paid users to cover the expenses incurred by non-paying users.
 We limit the capabilities of non-paid plans to ensure that this balance is maintained.
 Our excellent webhost <a href="https://m.do.co/c/53c97f26445b">DigitalOcean (affiliate link)</a> allows this to be profitable by charging very reasonable prices for bandwidth.
-Because of this model, we do not need to sell data and can give you confidence with our no-logging policy you can read about below.</li>
+Because of this model, we do not need to sell data, and we can give you confidence with our no-logging policy that you can read about below.</li>
+<li></li>
 </ul>
 <h2 id="what-we-promise-you">What we promise you</h2>
 <blockquote>
 <p>Log means to write data to disk or any permanent location, including sending across a network.
 This does not include data stored in memory (RAM) or system swap.
 Some data may be stored temporarily in memory (ie. RAM or swap) as a required consequence of how our servers (and all servers) work, but it is not stored permanently and expires (ie. is no longer in memory or swap) in an hour or less.</p>
 </blockquote>
 <ul>
-<li><strong>We will not log your private data (as long as you follow the terms of this agreement)</strong>:
+<li><strong>We will not log your private data (as long as you follow the terms of this agreement), such as</strong>:
 <ul>
 <li>The websites you visit and what you do there</li>
 <li>The IP addresses that you connect from and how long you do</li>
 <li>Your data usage in time increments less than 30s
 <ul>
-<li>Your data usage (in bytes transferred) as you use it is stored in-memory on our servers and is collected and added to your stored data usage in our database every 30 seconds.
+<li>Your data usage (in total bytes transferred) as you use it is stored in-memory on our servers and is collected and added to your stored data usage in our database every 30 seconds.
 We do not store any past history of data usage and your data usage is reset every month.</li>
 </ul>
 </li>
 <li>We will never give any information you give to us to anyone unless legally required to do.